Jared Goff Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Matchup vs. Green Bay

-- Goff's 238.3 passing yards per game in three matchups against the Packers are 45.8 more yards than his over/under in Sunday's game.
+- Goff averaged 238.3 passing yards per game in three matchups against the Packers, 103.8 yards higher than his over/under for Sunday.

-- Goff threw multiple TDs in each of those games against the Packers, while throwing multiple TDs two times.
+- Goff threw a TD pass in each of those contests against the Packers, while recording multiple TDs twice.

 - This week Goff will face the NFL's 11th-ranked pass defense (231.8 yards allowed per game).